fmbenhassine/gossed/README.md

 # Contributions

 You are welcome to contribute to the project with pull request on github.
-I'm really bad on web design!
+I'm really bad at web design!
 All I know is importing twitter bootstrap css and js files in a html file.
 If you can contribute an example of dashboard with cool widgets, I'll really appreciate your help!
 Many thanks upfront.

 # License